 The upper echelon of Choice sits just a shade below Prime, while the lowest tier sits right above the Select grade.

 There are grades lesser than USDA Select.
-USDA Standard and USDA Commercial are very lean with little fat.
-Very tough.
-Derived from older cattle.
-Not ideal for grilling at all.
-Cheap.
-When sold in stores this quality is typically ungraded by the USDA.
+USDA Standard and USDA Commercial which are very lean with little fat and very tough.
+Select Beef is derived from older cattle.
+It's not ideal for grilling at all and cheap to buy.
+When sold in stores, this quality is typically ungraded by the USDA.
 Utility, USDA Cutter and USDA Canner grades are almost void of any fat and are sourced from much more mature cattle.
 They are typically used in processed meat products, canned meats and some low-cost frozen dinners.

-Check out the next article on this series: "Beef Grading 201: How the world grades beef"
+Check out the next article on this series: "Beef Grading 201: How To World Grades Beef"